 Background

-Since its first publication, ISO 9001 went through several revisions to keep it up-to-date and to consider the changing environment and stakeholder expectations.
+Since its first publication, ISO 9001 has gone through several revisions to keep it up-to-date and to consider the changing environment and stakeholder expectations.
 It was first published in 1987, containing a set of requirements grouped in 20 elements for quality assurance systems.
 The first revision followed in 1994, introducing some minor changes like the distinction between corrective and preventive action.
-The revision in the year 2000 introduced a completely new concept, abandoning the element-based requirements and introducing a Quality Management Model based
+The revision in 2000 introduced a completely new concept, abandoning element-based requirements and introducing a Quality Management Model based

 on a process approach.
 Again, a revision followed in 2008 with very few changes without adding or changing requirements.